aofarrel/clockwork-wdl/README.md

 [X] Better cloud runtime attribute estimates
 [X] Merge bluepeter version of refprep with non-bluepeter version
 [X] Merge bluepeter version of walkthru with non-bluepeter version
-[] Have all tasks support taking in either a tar'd ref folder or a ref_fasta where appropriate.
+[] Check if any tasks can take in *just* a fasta reference, instead of a folder [] Have all tasks support taking in either a tarball ref folder or a ref_fasta where appropriate.
     * Check if base stem of ref_fasta == basename of ref_fasta
         * true: continue
         * false: untar, assume filename is either user-defined optional ref_fasta_string or fall back to default ref.fa